-If you need assistance with glutaraldehyde – health hazards as discussed in this article call us at 1-800-344-4414 or email us at email@example.com for details and a free estimate.
+If you need assistance with glutaraldehyde – health hazards as discussed in this article, call us at 973-366-4660 or e-mail us at email@example.com for details and a free estimate.

-Glutaraldehyde is often used as a substitute for formaldehyde, because formaldehyde is now a suspect cancer causing substance.
-Glutaraldehyde may be a good substitute for formaldehyde/formalin but it appears to be more irritating than formalin.
+Glutaraldehyde is often used as a substitute for formaldehyde because formaldehyde is now a suspect cancer-causing substance.
+Glutaraldehyde may be a good substitute for formaldehyde/formalin but it appears to be more irritating but not as toxic as formaldehyde.
 Eye, throat and lung irritation has often been traced to glutaraldehyde.
-Some medical schools have introduced glutaraldehyde in cadavers for student laboratories but the results have been mixed both as a tissue preservation and as an irritant.
+Some medical schools have introduced glutaraldehyde in cadavers for student laboratories but the results have been mixed both as a tissue preservative and as an irritant.
 Asthma and asthma-like symptoms have been identified by NIOSH in their investigation of hospital occurrences of the symptoms just mentioned (“Glutaraldehyde – Occupational Hazards in Hospitals”).
-Contact dermatitis, hives, staining of hands (tan) and nausea are other symptoms of glutaraldehyde exposure identified by NIOSH.
+Contact dermatitis, hives, staining of hands (tan), and nausea are other symptoms of glutaraldehyde exposure identified by NIOSH.

 An Often Used Chemical

 Glutaraldehyde has many uses as a disinfectant and a tissue preservative in hospitals, labs, pharmacies, outpatient treatment centers, and of course, morgues.
-It has found steady use for cold sterilization where equipment may be heat sensitive such as surgical instruments that are not totally metallic, dialysis equipment, bronchoscopes, ear, nose and throat instruments and suction bottles.
-Further, it is used as a tissue fixative for histology and pathology and in some instances, as a cadaver preservative in morgues as a substitute for formaldehyde (actually formalin which is a combination of formaldehyde and alcohols).
+It has found steady use for cold sterilization where equipment may be heat sensitive such as surgical instruments that are not totally metallic, dialysis equipment, bronchoscopes, ear, nose and throat instruments, and suction bottles.
+Further, it is used as a tissue fixative for histology and pathology and in some instances, as a cadaver preservative in morgues as a substitute for formaldehyde.

 - Medical Students and Teachers